Canadian dollar falls as equity futures turn lower

 TORONTO, April 6 (Reuters) - The Canadian currency was driven lower versus the U.S. dollar on Monday morning due largely to a turnaround in equity futures, which now pointed to a lower open and dampened investor appetite for risk.

-U.S. equity futures now suggest a lower open after a broker downgrade of tech bellwether Cisco (CSCO.O: Quote).
+U.S. equity futures now suggest a lower open after a broker downgrade of tech bellwether Cisco (CSCO.O).
 [ID:nN06382017]

 At 8:05 a.m.
 (1205 GMT), the Canadian unit was at C$1.2333 to the U.S. dollar, or 81.08 U.S. cents, down from an overnight high of C$1.2225 to the U.S. dollar, or 81.80 U.S. cents.